werkakieliszek/CNN-Image-Classification/README.md

 # CNN-Image-Classification
-Image Classification Using CNN (Convolutional Neural Networks)
+Image Classification Using CNN (Convolutional Neural Networks) in Julia